Where it all began

 Sustaining not just survival, but the ability to thrive.

-This discovery was made at the site of Çatalhöyük a neololithic proto city
+This discovery was made at the site of Çatalhöyük

 The oldest depiction of an animal being hunted comes from Indonesian island of Sulawesi, dated to more than 51000 years ago.

-Putting this in context with leatherwork
+Putting this into the context of leatherwork

-Evidenced by discoveries made at archaeological sites in East Africa, by Mary Leakey in sites such as Olduvai Gorge of Tanzania and the Gona River site of Ethiopia.
+In sites such as Olduvai Gorge of Tanzania and the Gona River site of Ethiopia.

 100 years before the age of steam, each parish would have been self sufficient.